rhondusmithwick/CellSociety/Design.md

 - CellSociety calls updateCells on CellManager.
 - CellManager calls updateProperties on each cell.
 - Cell society updates new cells onto the grid which the Grid class displays.
-- Simulation countinues until end conditions are met (either time limit or certain cell conditions).
+- Simulation continues until end conditions are met (either time limit or certain cell conditions).

 Use Cases
 * Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)